Most common beta blockers in 2022

 What are beta blockers?

-By slowing a patient’s heartbeat, beta blockers make it easier for the heart to contract, as well as relax blood vessels in both the heart and brain, improving blood flow.
+Beta blockers block the effects of the hormone adrenaline (epinephrine) and the related stress hormone, norepinephrine, on the heart and blood vessels.
+This can have several beneficial effects: By slowing a patient’s heart rate, beta blockers make it easier for the heart to contract, as well as relax blood vessels in both the heart and brain, improving blood flow.

 What are beta blockers prescribed for?